 What Is Herd Immunity and Can It Stop the Coronavirus?MIT Technology Review

 What effects does the coronavirus outbreak have on the economy?

 From snapping supply chains to financial collapse the effects are manifold.
-Let’s focus on the three biggest problems:
+Let’s focus on the biggest problems:

 Many companies have taken infection prevention measures and different sets of actions to deal with the ongoing challenge.
 McKinsey & Company have compiled some of these.
 And when it comes to best practices from China, where companies have already gained more experience in dealing with the state of emergency, our colleagues at the Harvard Business Review provide important advice.

 For employees who have been instructed to work remotely from home, we compiled useful advice:

 What else can companies do?
 European university-based researchers developed a set of best practices derived from the Chinese experience, and summed them up in the MIT Sloan Management Review.
 Their findings offer a helpful starting point for business leaders adjusting to this new reality.

 How Companies Can Respond to the CoronavirusMIT Sloan Management Review

 How long will it take to develop a vaccine?

 Likely between a year and 18 months.
 Read the following abstract to find out why: